Turkey/Greece

 Afternoon:

 We will ride a short distance to Kuzguncuk, a quiet seaside neighborhood on the shores of the Bosphorus, standing out with its cobblestone streets lined with beautiful, vivid-color wooden houses, its calmness, natural beauty, and peacefulness, where members of different religions live together.
-Here we will attend a lecture and a hands-on cooking demo related to the common cultural aspects of the ¬Greek and Turkish cuisines.
+We will then drive back to the old city to attend a hands-on cooking class related to the common cultural aspects of the Greek and Turkish cuisines.
 After the workshop, we will sample the different food items we will prepare and cook.

 Dinner: